ireneabongiorno/TSTET-outfit-generator/README.md

-The Eras Tour Outfit Generator is a fan-made web project that allows users to relive the magic of Taylor Swift’s iconic Eras Tour by selecting their favorite outfits and generating a personalized keepsake image.
+<strong>The Eras Tour Outfit Generator</strong> is a fan-made web project that allows users to relive the magic of Taylor Swift’s iconic
+Eras Tour by selecting their favorite outfits and generating a personalized keepsake image.

 I designed and developed this interactive tool using JavaScript, Bootstrap and Canvas API, ensuring a seamless